 - Obesity or being overweight, with a body mass index (BMI) of 25 or greater

 - Diabetes, chronic kidney disease, or a condition that weakens the immune system

 - Heart disease, high blood pressure, or lung disease

 - Race, ethnicity, and other factors that may place persons at high risk for severe COVID-19.

 When determining who meets the EUA for outpatient treatment for mild and moderate COVID-19, please refer to the Underlying Medical Conditions Associated with Higher Risk for Severe COVID-19: Information for Healthcare Professionals and to the Types of Primary Immune Deficiency Diseases.

 Where are Oral Antivirals available?

-The U.S. Department of Health and Human Services (HHS) released a therapeutics locator that identify pharmacies that may carry Paxlovid or molnupiravir.
-These medications must be prescribed by an appropriate health care provider.
-In addition, Paxlovid can be prescribed and dispensed at the Monoclonal Antibody Regional Centers (MARCs) in San Diego County.
-The MARCs offer treatment to medically eligible individuals who are 12 years of age and older.
-Patients or providers may call (619) 685-2500 (no referral required).
+The U.S. Department of Health and Human Services (HHS) released a therapeutics locator that identifies pharmacies that may carry Paxlovid or molnupiravir.
+These medications must be prescribed by an appropriate healthcare provider.
+In addition, Paxlovid can be prescribed and dispensed at some of the Monoclonal Antibody Regional Centers (MARCs) in San Diego County.

-The California Department of Public Health (CDPH) and Optumserve have introduced Test to Treat sites for no cost, confidential testing and treatment.
+OptumServe Test to Treat sites offer no cost, confidential testing and treatment.
 Oral antiviral treatment is available to individuals who qualify, including those without insurance.
 Please call 1-888-634-1123 to schedule an appointment at an OptumServe site for testing and treatment with Paxlovid, if eligible.
 You may also call SesameCare at 1-888-897-1244 to schedule a no-cost telehealth visit, which includes a prescription for treatment with Paxlovid for those who are eligible.